 The card can be used in person, by telephone, by fax, via web or by authorizing its use on a mailorder form.
 When using the Internet, please be sure that the sight is secure and do not forget to print the screen as your documentation.
 When ordering, be sure to notify the vendor that you are tax exempt (ACU’s Tax ID Number is on the card).

-Please email any questions regarding your purchasing card firstname.lastname@example.org
+Please email any questions regarding your purchasing card to firstname.lastname@example.org.

 JPMC Customer Service – Program Coordinators

 - Limit per operational transactions: $5,000